Learn what Hurricane Harvey or Irma means to anyone with NPDES stormwater permits.

 Many NPDES permits address these types of conditions.
 Many are vague or silent on them.
 There is no consistency, since NPDES permits are administered by states, and they're all different.
 For example, during a hurricane, if there was a stormwater discharge from a regulated facility or property, and it contained unregulated pollutants or unacceptable levels of pollutants, does this constitute a violation of the Federal Clean Water Act or the applicable State regulations in delegated states?
 If your site flooded because of a storm like a hurricane, and the runoff included sediment, petroleum, trace metals, trash, fecal coliform, etc., is this a violation of your NPDES permit?

 Could you, or should you, have emplaced BMPs (Best Management Practices) in advance of these major storms?
 Should you have sampled or controlled your discharge to ensure permit compliance?
 Unlikely, right?
 Certainly, in the midst of Hurricane Harvey, no one in Texas was worried about grabbing a discharge sample, nor were regulated facilities in Florida or the Virgin Islands worried about doing outfall inspections during the middle of Hurricane Irma.
-And certainly, the last thing on folks mind in Puerto Rico was "I better go get a valid stormwater sample!" while Maria was making landfall.
+And certainly, the last thing on folks' minds in Puerto Rico was "I better go get a valid stormwater sample!" while Maria was making landfall.

 So NPDES permits don't care about flooding or hurricanes?